mc-imperial/gpuverify/Documentation/installation.rst

 ^^^^^^^^^^

 This container uses CVC4 as its SMT solver.
-This version of CVC4 is built with GPL components so it is under a modified BSD license and so is usually suitable for commercial use.
+This version of CVC4 is built without GPL components so it is under a modified BSD license and so is usually suitable for commercial use.

 To obtain the container run::